iamstarkov/jsunderhood/README.md

 #### Will I be annoyed by replying?
 Isn’t it waste of time?

-— In some cases, but communication is the most important and interesting part of @ispeakweb’s idea.
+— In some cases, but communication is the most important and interesting part of @jsunderhood’s idea.
 Also, replying is easier than writing original tweets.
 And you don’t need to feed the trolls.

 #### Are there any popular topics I can discuss with my followers?